Rafiuth/AnvilPacker/USAGE.md

                             Higher values demands more memory.
-                            Default: System's CPU thread count --dont-lit                  Don't precompute light data for chunks targeting version >= 1.14.4.
+                            Default: System's CPU thread count --dont-lit                  Don't precompute light data for chunks targeting version >= 1.14.2.
                             Only affects chunks whose light was stripped.
 ```

 ---

 ## Setting notation
-Some settings are passed in a JSON-like syntax.
+Some settings are passed as objects notated in a JSON-like syntax.
 The main differences are:
 - Properties are not quotted.
 - Objects can be explicitly typed: `object_type{property=value,...}` or `obj_property=obj_type`.
 The later case is ambiguous with unquoted strings, so the actual value will depend on the property type.
 - Strings can be optionally delimited by either `'` or `"`.
 It supports the following escape codes: `\n \r \t \" \' \\`.
 - Whitespaces between tokens are not allowed _yet_.

 ## Encoder Presets
-Presets available for use with the `--preset` switch:
+Predefined encoder settings, taken by `--preset`:

 ### **fast**
+Fast compression and decompression, files are about 50% smaller than the original uncompressed world.
 - Transform pipe: `remove_empty_chunks,simplify_upgrade_data`
 - Encoder opts: `block_codec=brotli{quality=5,window_size=20},meta_brotli_quality=5,meta_brotli_window_size=20`

 ### **default**
+Compromise between speed and size.
+Decompression takes about the same time as compression.
 - Transform pipe: `remove_empty_chunks,simplify_upgrade_data`
 - Encoder opts: `block_codec=ap1`

+### **smaller**
+Produces smaller files (about ~15-30% than default) by removing light data and heightmaps, decompression is slower compared to `default`.
+- Transform pipe: `remove_empty_chunks,simplify_upgrade_data`
+- Encoder opts: `block_codec=ap1,light_enc_mode=strip,heightmap_enc_mode=strip`

 ### **lossy**
+Produces smaller files (about ~70-250% than default) by removing light data, heightmaps and hidden blocks.
+Both compression and decompression are slower compared to `default`.
 - Transform pipe: `remove_empty_chunks,simplify_upgrade_data,remove_hidden_blocks`
-- Encoder opts: `block_codec=ap1`
+- Encoder opts: `block_codec=ap1,light_enc_mode=strip,heightmap_enc_mode=strip`

 ## Encoder Options
 Fields of the object passed to `--encoder-opts`, represented using [Setting Notations](#Setting_notation).